 - A co-op: This consists of a full-semester (plus summer, if desired) placement at a relevant company and can be extended up to a total of nine months.
-BCT’s curriculum requirements can typically be rearranged to accommodate such a semester co-op, especially if you started as a freshman or transferred into BCT in your Sophomore year.
+BCT’s curriculum requirements can typically be rearranged to accommodate such a semester co-op as long as you started as a freshman or transferred into BCT in your Sophomore year.
 You can find more information about co-ops on this Career Services page.

-For all of these options it is best if you first pursued the job opportunity (e.g. at our BCT career fairs or in Handshake) and then approached your advisor.
-However, feel free to contact your BCT advisor to discuss all options and avenues to find job opportunities.
+For all of these options it is best if you first pursued the job opportunity (e.g. at our BCT career fairs or by looking for them in Handshake) and then approached your advisor (who can also serve as faculty sponsor).
+However, feel free to contact your BCT advisor or the CNS Career & Professional Development Center to discuss all options and avenues to find job opportunities.
 We also have many resources listed on our Careers & Employers page.

 Is your internship in/near Newton, MA?
 UMass provides housing and food as well as an academic and social program at our new Mount Ida campus.
 More information…